jimijimi/trekanter_mingw/README.md

 - The current arquitecture is (very) messy and a new one is under development.
 - Has a lot global variables.
 Because of this the code looks spaghetti-esque.
   This will be handled in the next arquitecture.
-- It uses OpenGL 1.1 with immediate mode ( Yes, you hear well ).
-However Modern OpenGL will be part of the new arquitecture.
-But old OpenGL will be maintained for legacy systems.
+- It uses OpenGL 1.1/1.4 with immediate mode ( Yes, you hear well ) and it will maintained for legacy systems.
+However Modern OpenGL will also be utilized in the new version.
 - Windows only for the moment but it can run on Linux using Wine.
 Native Linux version will be considered in the future.
 - As of today it is unknown if Trekant.c will compile under a real Windows environment.